Introverted/iXercise/README.md

 Amdin - id: a and pass: 3

-Patient:id: p and pass: 4
+Patient - id: p and pass: 4

 ---
 ######Important files containing the code: